This course is unavailable through clearing

-- Producing a scientific poster requires students to present a brief background to the practical, to accurately and concisely describe the methods used and the results obtained and to draw conclusions from their data.
+- Producing a scientific poster/lab report requires students to present a brief background to the practical, to accurately and concisely describe the methods used and the results obtained and to draw conclusions from their data.
 This exercise also requires students to search for scientific papers and to reference these correctly.
 They must conform to the required format for each section.

 Students will be assessed according to the following: